zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### LandVehicle Max Tread Length
 - Description: Max length the treads can expand to.
 This is just a default.
 Any vehicle can be configured directly via config menu.
 - Default Value: 20

+### VehicleDockPositionChangeSpeed
+- Description: Dock position change speed.
+Higher values will make the vehicle move faster but could cause physics problems.
+- Default Value: 1

+### VehicleDockVerticalHeight
+- Description: MaxTowing height where a landvehicle can be grabbed/towed by a ship or flying ship.
+This is cast from the vehicle's upper most bounds and continues directly upwards without any rotation.
+- Default Value: 200

+### VehicleDockSphericalRadius
+- Description: MaxTowing radius where a landvehicle can be grabbed/towed by a ship or flying ship.
+Spheres are significantly less accurate so a higher value could result in accidental matches with wrong vehicle
+- Default Value: 20

 ## Vehicle Debugging